JeremyGreig/CI_Project_1_JG/README.md

   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html

+Code management:

+- As this project is being worked on by one person, all work will happen on the main branch unless it is a bug fix.
+Bug fixes will use a "bug" branch before being merged back into the main code.
+- Code will be edited within gitpod and managed via Github
+- Any committed code should be accompanied with a commit message to outline the changes added

 ## Credits